 Having a group of supportive women keep you accountable is huge.
 This accountability includes a wide range of things in a young woman’s life including academics.
 Staying accountable for your academic endeavors is huge when members lose all motivation.
 Member organizations have a chapter member who is specifically charged with motivating members academically.
 While sorority can be exciting there are times when members must pick studying over attending a sisterhood event and that can be hard.

-Each sorority will have a chapter member charged with keeping members academic accountable.
+Each sorority will have a chapter member charged with keeping members academically accountable.
 She will be there to assist members and encourage them when they need it most.
 She will be a support system for tough courses, providing academic campus resources, rewarding successes and more.

 These are just a few of the benefits provided to sorority women who join an NPC organization.

 If these qualities stand out, perhaps joining a sorority is the right option for your student.
 College can be hard enough, having a group of supportive women can ease the transition and even prepare women for life after college.